 Overnight: Copacabana | Breakfast

 We have the day at leisure to explore Copacabana, which gave Rio’s famous beach its name.
 This picturesque little town, with its white washed buildings, is a religious sanctuary.
 Its Moorish-style basilica is frequented by pilgrims who bring flowers and other gifts to be blessed by the 16th century Dark Virgin of the Lake.
 If you have the energy in this rarefied air, climb the stations of the cross for views out over the lake and the snow-capped cordillera in the distance.
 From Copacabana there is an optional excursion to the Isla del Sol (Sun Island).
-Legend has it that this mystical spot is the birthplace of Inca civilisation: the children of the Sun God sprung from its depths to found the empire in Cuzco.
+Legend has it that this mystical spot is the birthplace of Inca civilization: the children of the Sun God sprung from its depths to found the empire in Cuzco.

 Overnight: Copacabana | Breakfast

 Copacabana - La Paz.
 We travel by road to La Paz on day 10.
 Built in a steep valley that protects the city from the harsh elements of the Altiplano, just about every building in La Paz is built on some sort of hill, making La Paz the highest capital city in the world.
-On arrival we become acquainted with this city on a walking tour along the Plaza Murillo, stopping to admire the indigenous women that still dress in the bowler hats and multi-coloured skirts decreed by the Spanish monarch centuries ago.
+On arrival we become acquainted with this city on a walking tour along the Plaza Murillo, stopping to admire the indigenous women that still dress in the bowler hats and multi-colored skirts decreed by the Spanish monarch centuries ago.

 Overnight: La Paz | Breakfast x 3